-During the program, students experience two (2) eight (8) week internships at a company where they commonly make approximately \$16.00 an hour.
+During the program, students experience two (2) half-semester internships at a company where they commonly make approximately \$16.00 an hour.
 This is a great way to help pay for tuition; however, other financial help is also available.

 Enrollment in internships requires department approval and a minimum overall (cumulative) 2.5 GPA.